 There are other security features that can be incorporated into graphics, the text and layout features that appear on a check.
 Additionally, physical check security features can be incorporated into the design elements of a check using special inks applied by different print methods and by the use of special check papers.
 For more information on these features, refer to ASC X9/TG-8 2002, Check Security Guideline, and ANSI X9.100-170-2010, Check Fraud Deterrent Icon.
 These documents are available for purchase from the websites of the American National Standards Institute or the Accredited Standards Committee X9, Inc.

 Who can use the Padlock Icon?

-The Enhanced Check Security Features Padlock Icon, either the visual recognition version or the machine readable version, is used to denote incorporation of enhanced check security features in check documents.
-They are certification marks of the Check Payment Systems Association.
+The Enhanced Check Security Features Padlock Icon is used to denote incorporation of enhanced check security features in check documents.
+It is a certification mark of the Check Payment Systems Association.
 The Check Payment Systems Association publication Guideline for the Use of the Enhanced Check Security Features Padlock Icon describes the requirements for use of Padlock Icon and includes the application that must be submitted by companies wishing to be certified for use of the Enhanced Check Security Features Padlock Icon.
 The submission of an application signifies that the applicant agrees to comply with the requirements of the CPSA Guideline for the Use of the Enhanced Check Security Features Padlock Icon and ANSI X9.100-170-2010, Check Fraud Deterrent Icon, on all documents on which the Enhanced Check Security Features Padlock Icon is printed.